Kroplewski-M/Cargo-Play/README.md

 - Scans your system audio directory for music automatically
 - Browse your library in a navigable table
 - Queue tracks and skip through them
-- Play, pause, and adjust volume
+- Play, pause, loop, and adjust volume
 - Supports MP3, FLAC, OGG, WAV, M4A, AAC, MP4

 ## Installation